 comparedeg_scatter(results1 = deres[[2]], results2 = deres_notadjust[[2]], result_names = c("adjust for cell proportion",

-"not adjust for cell proportion"), fc_cutoff = 1.5, pval_cutoff = 0.05, pvalflag = TRUE, interactive = TRUE)
+"not adjust for cell proportion"), fc_cutoff = 1.5, pval_cutoff = 0.05, pvalflag = TRUE, interactive = FALSE)

 As you can see, many false positive differential genes were detected without adjusting for cell proportion differences.